Key Takeouts

 In the example above, the percentage of members who visit the website each month is a measurable variable.
 You can track and record it every month.

 You can set targets for each KPI.
-In the example above, a target would be 50% by December 2020.
+In the example above, the target would be 50% by December 2027.

 You can set different targets for the same KPI for different time periods.